What Is a Project Objective?

-A project objective describes the desired results of a project, which often includes a tangible item.
-An objective is specific and measurable, and must meet time, budget, and quality constraints.
+A project objective states the desired results of a project at its outset, including goals and deliverables.
+An objective should be specific and measurable, and identify any time, budget, and quality constraints.

 Objectives can be used in project planning for business, government, nonprofit organizations, and even for personal use (for example, in resumes to describe the exact position a job-seeker wants).
 A project may have one objective, many parallel objectives, or several objectives that must be achieved sequentially.
 To produce the most benefit, objectives must be defined early in the project life cycle, in phase two, the planning phase.